-There is only one thing that makes going out for Ethiopian food difficult… the fact that it is pretty darn spicy and at the moment I live with children who seem to melt from the tiniest bit of heat.
+There is only one thing that makes going out for Ethiopian food difficult… the fact that it is pretty darn spicy.
+At the moment I live with children who seem to melt from the tiniest bit of heat.
 What is a foodie to do?

 The answer, of course, is learn to cook Ethiopian food at home!

 The base of all Ethiopian meals is injera.
 Injera is a spongy sourdough pancake that is made out of teff.
-And teff is a gluten free seed that has a rich, nutty flavour.
+Teff is a gluten free seed that has a rich, nutty flavour.
 With that very brief primer taken care of, let’s launch into the recipe.

 - 1½ cups of teff flour